pdouglas21/BuildersBiome/README.md

 6. Navigate to `http://localhost:8080/hello?name=Bob`.
 You should see "Hello, Bob!".
 You can change Bob in the url to a different name, and it should change the displayed message.

 That's it.
 You have a working website!
 Of course the hard part comes next -- building something unique and interesting!

+# Deploying Your App to Heroku

+The very first thing we will do is to deploy our website.
+This means anyone will be able to access the website from their computer just like they can access https://www.wikipedia.org.
+We're going deploy first so that we can follow an agile methodology.That means we start with a working product, and then we add features as we go.
+Our product is always in a "complete" state, because we'll always have a working website.

+In order to deploy the app, follow these steps:

+1. Go [here](https://signup.heroku.com/) and create a Heroku account.
+Get the account verified and then go to the [Heroku dashboard](https://dashboard.heroku.com/apps).

+2. Select "Create new app".
+Give your app a name, and then select "Create App".
+The name you enter will be part of the url.

+3. In the "Deployment Method" section on the next page, click on GitHub and then "Connect to GitHub" and enter your GitHub info.

+4. Enter the name of the repo that you created above and then select "Connect".

+5. Select "Enable Automatic Deploys".

+6. Select "Deploy Branch".

+7. It will take a few minutes to deploy.
+In the meantime, you should see some logs being output, and a loading bar.
+Once deploy finishes, click "View".
+You should see your app deployed to an actual url (like https://hna-test.herokuapp.com).

+That's it!
+You just deployed your website!
+Your teammates should be able to access it from their computers, so give them the link and make sure it works.
+If you forget the link, you can find it by going to the [Heroku Dashboard](https://dashboard.heroku.com/apps), clicking on your app, and then selecting "Open App".